 I don’t know about you but, for me, the more hype there is around a movie, the less likely I am to see it — at least until it comes out on DVD.
 [And I am irrationally proud of the fact that I still haven’t seen Titanic.]

 Black garlic is no quirk of nature; rather, it is an Asian delicacy that has finally made its way to Australian shores.
-Whole websites are religiously dedicated to the glory of this recent culinary wonder [well, recent for Western palates; it was apparently introduced to Eastern tastebuds in 1997, although Wikipedia dates its inception to 2005] and I am sure it will feature more prominently on our menus in the future.
+Whole websites are religiously dedicated to the glory of this recent culinary wonder [well, recent for Western palates: Wikipedia dates its inception to 2005] and I am sure it will feature more prominently on our menus in the future.

 To make white garlic into black garlic, one must subject whole cloves of garlic to a heated ferment for 21 days.
 This effectively slowcooks the garlic to reveal a product that tastes sweetly pre-roasted.
 The end result is moreish and soft; the garlic threatens to break in your hands as you peel its shell away.